rdlauer/articles/misc/jsmobileconf2019/post.md

 ## See You in Boston!

 jsMobileConf will be hosted at the [Seaport Hotel & World Trade Center](https://www.seaportboston.com/).
 Due to space restrictions we do anticipate selling out, so [grab your tickets today](https://jsmobileconf.com/) and we will see you in Boston this November!

+And if you've read this far, we are happy to provide a 20% discount code: "PROGRESSBLOG"! 🍻

 ![jsmobileconf at Seaport Hotel & World Trade Center](seaport.png)